Movement disorders

 What are movement disorders?

 Movement disorders refer to either an excess of movement or an impairment of movement.
-There are many different types of movement disorder, but they are neurological conditions which affect different parts of the body, causing abnormal movements which are either involuntary or voluntary.
-Some movement disorders include Parkinson’s, ataxia, Huntington’s disease, and tourette’s syndrome.
+There are many different types of movement disorder, but they are all neurological conditions which affect different parts of the body, causing abnormal movements which are either involuntary or voluntary.
+Some movement disorders include Parkinson’s, ataxia, Huntington’s disease, and Tourette’s syndrome.

 What are the symptoms of movement disorders?